The Dresden Files characters: Molly Carpenter

-Molly Carpenter is the daughter of Michael and Charity Carpenter, a skilled illusionist and the Winter Lady.
-Her first appearance was as a supporting character in Proven Guilty, who seeks out Dresden's help when her boyfriend is arrested as a suspect in an assault.
+Margaret Katherine Amanda "Molly" Carpenter is the oldest daughter of Michael and Charity Carpenter, a skilled illusionist who eventually becomes the Winter Lady.
+Her first appearance was a cameo in Death Masks, where she embarrassed Harry by talking to him about his sex life while she was barely a teenager.
+She was later a major supporting character in Proven Guilty, seeking out Dresden's help when her boyfriend is arrested as a suspect in an assault.
 During his investigation, Dresden learns that Molly is a wizard and has been using dark magic.
 At the end of the book, she is placed under the Doom of Damocles (a form of probation) by the White Council, with Dresden as her mentor.
 After Dresden's death in Changes, Molly struck out on her own, coming to be known as the Rag Lady, due to her vigilante activities and her calling card: a strip of cloth from the remains of Dresden's fae armor in Changes, which she stuffs into the mouths of her victims.
 It is revealed that the Leanansidhe has been training her in more advance magic, using pain to motivate her.
 During the events of Cold Days, Molly discovers Dresden's return to life, and eventually absorbs the mantle of the Winter Lady, after which she returns to Arctis Tor with Mab.
 Molly has frequently expressed a romantic interest in Dresden, but her affections are not returned.

 Molly's magical talents are very different from Dresden's.
 She is not capable of moving around as much energy as he is, but she is much more talented in illusion and mind magic.
 It is shown at one point that her own mind takes on the form of a treehouse, inside of which is the bridge of the starship Enterprise, with copies of herself taking different roles at the various stations.
 She has been described as "sensitive", and she is capable of using dangerous and complicated mind magic with little or no training, while also making her quite literally sensitive to strong emotions and magic around her.

+During the events of Small Favor, Molly researches the Carpenter family tree as part of an assignment given to her by Harry and discovers that Charlemagne is one of her ancestors.